A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Introduction

-Despite these advances, an important and pervasive feature of field sampling has received comparatively little attention: right-censoring induced by a truncated search radius.
-In practice, PCQM surveys often impose a maximum search distance to maintain efficiency, ensure observer safety, or reflect limited visibility in dense vegetation or complex terrain \citep{levine2017evaluating,cogbill2023surveyor}.
-When no individual is detected within this predefined radius, the corresponding quarter is effectively right-censored.
-Such censored observations are common in forest surveys, particularly in low-density stands or highly aggregated populations \citep{warde1981correction}.
-Existing correction methods for censored PCQM data were largely developed under the CSR assumption \citep{warde1981correction,dahdouh2006empirical} and consequently perform poorly when applied to aggregated spatial patterns \citep{mitchell2007quantitative}.
-Notably, although NBD-based estimators have demonstrated strong performance for uncensored point-to-tree distances \citep{shen2020distance}, no systematic framework currently integrates NBD modeling with right-censored distance sampling.
+A further complication, however, arises from the way PCQM is implemented in the field.
+In many surveys, observers use a maximum search radius to maintain efficiency, improve safety, or accommodate restricted visibility in dense vegetation or complex terrain \citep{levine2017evaluating,cogbill2023surveyor}.
+When no individual is encountered within this prespecified radius, the corresponding observation is right-censored.
+Such censoring is not a minor technical detail: low density and spatial aggregation often coincide — the norm demonstrated by \citet{wiegand2025latitudinal}, who show that species with low abundance are more aggregated.
+Existing corrections were developed largely under CSR \citep{warde1981correction,dahdouh2006empirical}, and their performance can deteriorate markedly when applied to aggregated populations \citep{mitchell2023quantitative}.
+Thus, although NBD-based estimators are now available for uncensored distance sampling \citep{shen2020distance}, there is still no unified framework for analysing right-censored PCQM data under both random and aggregated spatial structure.

-In this study, we address this gap by developing a unified set of population density estimators for right-censored PCQM data under two canonical spatial point process models: the Poisson model and the negative binomial model.
-For the Poisson case, we extend classical moment-based estimators to explicitly account for right-censoring and derive the corresponding maximum likelihood estimator.
-For the aggregation case, we propose new moment-based and likelihood-based estimators under the NBD framework that jointly accommodate spatial clustering and truncated observations.
-Together, these methods constitute the first comprehensive treatment of censored PCQM data that is valid under both random and aggregated spatial structures.
+Here, we address this gap by developing a unified framework for density estimation under right-censored point-centred quarter sampling.
+We focus on two core spatial models that anchor the existing literature: the Poisson model for populations under CSR and the NBD model for aggregated populations.
+Under the Poisson framework, we extend classical moment-based estimators to account for right-censoring and derive the corresponding maximum likelihood estimator.
+Under the NBD framework, we develop new moment-based and likelihood-based estimators that jointly accommodate aggregation and censoring.
+Together, these methods provide, to our knowledge, the first systematic treatment of censored PCQM data that is valid under both random and aggregated spatial structures.
+By doing so, this study links a common field constraint with ecologically realistic spatial models and establishes a practical inferential basis for analysing censored point-to-tree distance data.